Phoenix Office Space for Rent

 Central City: Central City is an urban village located in Phoenix’s historical center.
-It is home to the Sky Harbor International Airport.
-Office space costs about $17/sqft here, and most of it is Class B.
+It is home to the Sky Harbor International Airport, and boasts nearly 10 million square feet of total commercial real estate inventory.

 East-Central Phoenix: East-Central Phoenix comprises a variety of neighborhoods in the Phoenix metropolitan area.
 Office spaces are very affordable here and only cost an average of $15/sqft to rent.
 Currently, 13% of spaces are available to rent.

 West Phoenix: West Phoenix, or West Valley, is a region of Phoenix said to include Avondale, Buckeye, Glendale, Peoria, Tolleson, and more.
 Here, office space costs about $18/sqft to rent, though cost varies depending on location within the area.

 Sky Harbor: This neighborhood is named for its inclusion of the Phoenix Sky Harbor International Airport, which is the state’s largest airport.
 Located only three miles from Downtown Phoenix, this airport fields more than 1,200 aircraft operations each day.
 Sky Harbor is more than just an airport, though: it houses nearly 5 million square feet of office space.
 Commercial space in Sky Harbor costs about $20/sqft to rent.